 Committee membership should reflect the diversity of the community.
-To the extent feasible, 1-2 persons with lived experience and at least one Board member should be part of every committee.
+Governing Board members should be represented within each committee.
+Each committee will reserve at a minimum of one seat for those with lived expertise and will make every effort to fill that seat.
 Those with Lived Expertise will provide the consumers' perspective to committees, workgroups, and the Board.
-Committees will be open to persons (CoC members, Collaborative Applicant staff, and others) who have expertise and interest in the subject matter of the committee, as well as persons with lived experiences.
+Committees will be open to people (CoC members, Collaborative Applicant staff, and others) who have expertise and interest in the subject matter of the committee, as well as persons with lived experiences.
 Committees may elect a chair, subject to ratification by the Board, except for the Nominating Committee, which will be chaired by the Vice-Chair of the Governing Board.
 To limit undue influence of the Executive Committee, Organizations may have only one person chair a committee simultaneously.